 - Have a voice in the direction of scientific research by working with their STEM partner

 The projects are taking place in schools across the country at both primary and secondary levels.
-The scheme is now closed to new applications and full details about the funded projects will be available soon.
+Full details about the funded projects will be available soon.

 Previously funded projects in this topic area have received additional funding to extend their work as part of this programme.
 More information about these projects will be available soon.

 Your Planet, Your Questions